top of page

 His early achievements include leading the R&D in CMU's participation in NIST's Open Face Recognition Grand Challenge 2005, ranking first in both Academia and Industry.
 Professor Savvides and his team also participated in NIST's Iris Challenge Evaluation resulting in CMU to rank first in Academia and second against iris commercial vendors.
 Professor Savvides was then chosen as one of four researchers to form the Office of the Director of National Intelligence’s first Center of Academic Excellence in Science and Technology in the area of biometrics and advanced algorithm development.

-He has authored and co-authored over 250 journal and conference publications, including 22 book chapters and served as the area editor of the Springer's Encyclopedia of Biometrics.
-His IP portfolio includes over 50 filed patent applications with 15 issued patents.
-He is the recipient of seven Best Paper awards.
+He has authored and co-authored over 250 journal and conference publications, including 22 book chapters and served as the area editor of the Springer's Encyclopedia of Biometrics and recipient of seven Best paper awards/ His IP portfolio includes over 80 filed patent applications with 30 issued patents.
+He is the recipient of Inventor of the Year Award for his exhaustive patent portfolio by Pittsburgh Intellectual Property Law Association (PIPLA) 2022.

-His work in facial recognition was presented at the World Economic Forum(WEF) in Davos, Switzerland in January 2018.
-His work has been featured in over 100 news media articles.
-He is the recipient of CMU’s 2009 Carnegie Institute of Technology (CIT) Outstanding Research Award, the Gold Award in the 2015 Edison Awards in Applied Technologies for his biometrics work, 2018 Global Pittsburgh Immigrant Entrepreneur Award in Technological Innovation, the 2020 Artificial Intelligence Excellence Award in “Theory of Mind”, the Gold Award in 2020 Edison Awards for Retail Innovations on Autonomous Data Capture and Analysis of On-Shelf Inventory, and the “2020 Outstanding Contributor to AI” award from the US Secretary of the Army Mr. Ryan McCarthy.
+His work in facial recognition was presented in several talks at the World Economic Forum(WEF) in Davos, Switzerland in January 2018.
+His work has been featured in over 150 news media articles (CNN, Scientific American, CBS 60 Minutes, Popular Mechanics).
+He is the recipient of CMU’s 2009 Carnegie Institute of Technology (CIT) Outstanding Research Award, the Gold Award in the 2015 Edison Awards in Applied Technologies for his biometrics work, 2018 Global Pittsburgh Immigrant Entrepreneur Award in Technological Innovation, the 2020 Artificial Intelligence Excellence Award in “Theory of Mind”, the Gold Award in 2020 Edison Awards for Retail Innovations on Autonomous Data Capture and Analysis of On-Shelf Inventory, Inventor of the Year Award by Pittsburgh Intellectual Property Law Association (PIPLA), received a commendation letter from the Pentagon from Undersecretary of Army Mr. James McPherson and also received the “2020 Outstanding Contributor to AI” award from the US Secretary of the Army, the honorable Mr. Ryan McCarthy for his work in facial analysis and recognition.

 Notable Startup Industry Experience